jackkolb/Bridges/README.md

 For further reference you can see the examples in main.py.

 Once the structured is defined, simply run the main.py script and it will calculate the force in each joint.
-Positive results are compression, negative results are tension.
+Positive results indicate tension, negative results indicate compression.
 Output for the example structure, a square pyramid, is shown below:
 ```
 $> python3 main.py
 -- The Amazing ME 174 Truss Solver! --